vickyramachandra/time/README.md

 }

 func main() {
-	// json payload with RFC3339 format
-	dateFormat := `{"time":"2018-02-18"}`
+	// json payload with date only format dateFormat := `{"time":"2018-02-18"}`

 	var myStruct = new(MyStruct)